alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 We want to make a service for indexing and searching jokes.
 There's will be quite a bit going on here, so let's break it down:

 1. On start-up create an index called "jokes" to store our jokes in,
-2. Then we store two jokes, each with unique IDs,
+2. Then store two jokes, each with unique IDs,
-3. Finally, we provide a method to search for jokes.
+3. Finally, provide a method to search for jokes.

 ~~~java
 @Service